Tiltify/api/docs/endpoints/teams-id-campaigns.md

-# GET /causes/:id/campaigns
+# GET /teams/:id/campaigns

-Retrieves the campaigns which support a cause.
+Retrieves the campaigns which are part of a team.

 ```js
 {